New homes for

 There is a desperate need for more housing in Walton-on-Thames.

-Over 2,300 local households are on the Council’s housing waiting list, with over 1,000 requesting housing in Walton.
+Over 2,400 local households are on the Council’s housing waiting list as of 2023/24.

 Our plans